 Square Cash is a fairly new service, and most people will have no problem using it, but it’s not available for certain people.
 Service is available within most of the United States, but overseas payments are not allowed.
 In addition, you’ll need a “real” debit card (MasterCard or Visa only) that is linked to a checking account; prepaid debit cards and ATM cards won’t work.

 It’s not yet clear what to expect from Square Cash in terms of customer service.
 This is a technology company that has done some interesting things to make payments easier.
 The service is designed to run with minimal human involvement, and some customers have had a hard time getting answers when they encounter the occasional (but inevitable) hiccup.

 Square Cash allows you to send up to $250 per week, and you can receive up to $1,000 per week.
 If you want to go above those limits (sending up to $2,500, for example), things get a little less simple: you’ll have to provide more personal information and possibly link Square Cash to your Facebook account.

 You can only link one debit card to your email address.
 Of course, you might have multiple email addresses, so it’s not too hard to use different debit cards for different payments.
 If you want to change the card linked to your email address, you can create an account and make changes online.

 Square Cash asks for a lot more information than you need to provide when you pay with a debit card.
-I was required to verify my account for a payment under $200.
+I was required to verify my account for payment under $200.
 To get verified, you have two choices: verify by providing personal information, or connect with Facebook.
 You'll need to provide the last 4 digits of your Social Security Number, and Square Cash wants your date of birth.
 If you verify with Facebook, Square Cash gets access to your friends' list, your likes, and your date of birth (and you'll still need to provide the last 4 digits of your SSN).